-Our running example $\varphi \land \psi \equiv \psi \land \varphi$ expresses a property called commutativity.
-Intuitively, an operator is commutative if we can swap its arguments.
+Our running example $\phi \land \psi \equiv \psi \land \phi$ expresses a property called commutativity.
+Intuitively, an operator is commutative if we can swap the left and right arguments.
 The same property also holds for disjunction, but not for implication.
 Here is a collection of some of the most useful laws of propositional logic:

-Lemma 2.21 (Algebraic Laws of Propositional Logic).
+Lemma 2.22 (Algebraic Laws of Propositional Logic).